alpernakin/Download-App-Container/README.md

 1. ```npm run start```
 2. ```npm run test```
+   - The tests are independent from other apps.

 ###### Note: If the first test is interrupted by uncaught dummy error, please try again.

-## Data-Producer
+### Data-Producer

 Firstly command ```npm install``` to load node_modules on the data-producer directory

 Then: ```npm run start```

-###### Configuration: The data production and insertion options are on the [app.config.js file](https://github.com/alpernakin/Download-App-Container/blob/master/data-producer/assets/app.config.js)
+###### Configuration: The data production and insertion options are on the [app.config.js file](https://github.com/alpernakin/Download-App-Container/blob/master/data-producer/app.config.js)

 # Documentation